CMS Department of Physical Education

 a. leg and arm strength

-b. cardio respiratory fitness
+b. cardiorespiratory fitness

 3) Show improved running form